Critical shortage of research funding

-AIFA is supporting this initiative through our 2nd annual 'wear a spot of red' campaign during the month of April.
+You can raise awareness of allergy through the annual AIFA World Allergy Week 'wear a spot of red' campaign during the month of April.
 We encourage anyone who is affected by allergy to help raise awareness and funds to support research into allergy by wearing a spot of red or holding an event in their home, school or workplace.